Jason Aldean’s new music video was filmed at a lynching site. A big country music network pulled it

 “It’s too easy to get guns, first and foremost,” he told The Associated Press after the Las Vegas shooting.
 “When you can walk in somewhere and you can get one in 5 minutes, do a background check that takes 5 minutes, like how in-depth is that background check?
 Those are the issues I have.
 It’s not necessarily the guns themselves or that I don’t think people should have guns.
 I have a lot of them.”

-“In the past 24 hours I have been accused of releasing a pro-lynching song (a song that has been out since May) and was subject to the comparison that I (direct quote) was not too pleased with the nationwide BLM protests,” Aldean said on Twitter on Wednesday afternoon.
+“In the past 24 hours I have been accused of releasing a pro-lynching song (a song that has been out since May) and was subject to the comparison that I (direct quote) was not too pleased with the nationwide BLM protests,” Aldean said on Twitter Tuesday.
 “These references are not only meritless, but dangerous.”

-“My political views have never been something I’ve hidden from” and that the song is about a desire to “get back to a sense of normalcy,” he wrote on Twitter.

 A CMT spokesperson did not immediately respond to AP’s request for comment.

-Note: This story has been updated to correct the day Aldean tweeted to Tuesday, not Wednesday.